English Language Teachers Summer Seminar 2014

 Participants will have access to computing facilities at Exeter College.

 A Welcome from Dr Charles Boyle, the Seminar Director

 Welcome to Oxford University's English Language Teachers' Summer Seminar which offers you a first class professional development experience in one of the university's oldest colleges.
 The seminar is uniquely structured to give you a learning and study experience like no other as you discover for yourself what it is like to study and live in an Oxford college.
 From your welcome reception in the Fellows' Garden to the final dinner in the splendid surroundings of Exeter College dining hall, the memories of your course will remain with you for many years to come.

-Your day begins with a stimulating and informative plenary lecture (with the exception of Wednesdays where there is no lecture) and is followed by two highly practical workshops.
-We offer five different workshops each week and you will attend one morning and one afternoon workshop each week.
+Your day begins with a stimulating and informative plenary lecture (with the exception of Wednesdays where there is no lecture) and is followed by two highly practical week-long workshops.
+You attend two such workshops each week, each made up of five daily 90-minute sessions.
+During the programme you will attend four out of a choice of ten such workshops.
 This gives you a chance to discover and explore new areas in ELT which you have perhaps not had the chance to focus on before.
-Each workshop is made up of five 90-minute sessions.
+The ten workshops are described below.

 Summer Seminar Workshops

 Week 1: 28 July-1 August

 Oxford University has carefully selected an outstanding academic team by bringing together some of the top trainers and tutors in the field of ELT today.
 Principal Tutor for the Summer Seminar is author, trainer and international ELT consultant Adrian Underhill, a leading figure in the field of teacher education.